MichaelXavier/HollaBack/README.md

 Features yet to be implemented and pitfalls:

-* Server does not respect the timezone of the sender.
-It assumes UTC.
-This will need to change.
 * Error handling is at an absolute minimum.
 * Attachments are discarded (this probably won't change).
 * No rate limiting or authentication to speak of.
 * Need more introspection into the backend for troubleshooting.
-* There are a lot of warnings thrown by the compiler that I will address.

 Credits
 =======